 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-The Fund invests at least 51% of its assets in financial instruments from issuers that have been categorised by the Management Company as sustainable on the basis of a predefined screening process.

-The Fund can purchase equities, bonds, and/or money market instruments.
-The specified assets can be purchased directly or indirectly through investment funds or derivatives.

-The Management Company is not subject to any restrictions in the selection of the instrument issuers or the issuers of the securities included in the respective funds with regard to the locations of their registered offices or the respective economic sectors in which they are active.
+The Fund invests predominantly, in other words at least 51% of its assets, in equities from issuers that have been categorised as sustainable by the Management Company on the basis of a predefined screening process and that are registered in Japan and/or that are listed on a securities exchange in Japan, or that are traded on a regularly operating securities market in Japan in the form of directly purchased individual instruments, in other words not indirectly or directly through investment funds or through derivatives.
+The Management Company is not subject to any restrictions in the selection of the issuers with regard to the respective economic sectors in which they are active.
 All purchased securities must have been categorised as sustainable by the Management Company on the basis of a predefined screening process at the time of purchase.
+In the screening process, issuers are assessed in terms of their environmental, social, and corporate governance risks.
+Only companies whose business policy demonstrates a sufficiently sustainable approach to the Management Company are eligible for inclusion in the investment universe.
+This analysis is completed on the basis of internal evaluation and using external research.
+These issuers must also comply with the exclusion criteria to be eligible for the Fund.
 The exclusion criteria for companies include human rights violations, labour law violations, child labour, violations of the UN Global Compact, corruption, balance sheet fraud, nuclear energy, coal mining, electricity generation from coal, the thermal conversion of coal, petroleum and natural gas extraction, the manufacture and sale of armaments/weapons, green gene technology, consumptive embryo research, gambling, pornography, tobacco, and unnecessary animal testing.
-The Management Company may employ defined thresholds and operationalisation to facilitate the application of the exclusion criteria in terms of an identification limit and to ensure that the criteria have the desired effect.
-The exclusion criteria for sovereigns include authoritarian regimes, human rights restrictions, capital punishment, child labour, nuclear weapons, a high share of nuclear energy in primary energy generation, disproportionate military spending, insufficient cooperation and serious violations relating to money laundering, corruption (as measured by the corruption index of Transparency International), and deficits in climate protection and biodiversity preservation.
-Operationalisation is employed at the discretion of the Management Company.
+The Management Company may employ The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. defined thresholds and operationalisation to facilitate the application of the exclusion criteria in terms of an identification limit and to ensure that the criteria have the desired effect.
 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-Direct investments in securities and investments in investment funds (indirect investments) managed by the management company

-The analysed investment universe of the Fund will be reduced by at least 50% by the application of the sustainability approach.
+Direct investments in securities and investments in investment funds (indirect investments) managed by the management company The analysed investment universe of the Fund will be reduced by at least 50% by the application of the sustainability approach.
+Investments in investment funds (indirect investments) managed by third party management companies Not applicable What is the policy to assess good governance practices of the investee companies?

-This figure only applies at the level of ERSTE RESPONSIBLE subfunds invested by the investment fund.

-Investments in investment funds (indirect investments) managed by third party management companies

-Not applicable

-What is the policy to assess good governance practices of the investee companies?